VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: More Analysis and Results

 Temporal Padding Vulnerability: In stark contrast, Figure~\ref{fig:temporal_padding_vis} reveals the limitations of traditional approaches.
 When applying temporal zero-padding (encoding a single frame into a sequence where most frames are zero), both VAE models exhibit a dramatic degradation in reconstruction quality.
 The average PSNR drops by over \textbf{6.12 dB}(Hunyuan I2V) and \textbf{7.01 dB}(CogVideo) compared to the baseline.

-\paragraph{Conclusion.} These findings confirm that the key to achieving pixel-frame-aware control lies in decoupling spatial and temporal handling.
+\paragraph{Conclusion.} These findings confirm that the key to achieving pixel–frame-aware control lies in decoupling spatial and temporal handling.
 Our method leverages the inherent robustness of the VAE to spatial padding while bypassing the ineffectiveness of temporal padding through our proposed Temporal RoPE Interpolation.
-This separation allows us to harness the power of a frozen, pre-trained VAE for flexible and high-fidelity video completion, avoiding the need for costly retraining or architectural modifications.
-The experimental results thus strongly validate the necessity and effectiveness of our approach.
+This separation enables flexible, high-fidelity video completion using a frozen VAE without requiring retraining or architectural modification.

+In addition to the controlled analyses presented above, our qualitative results under arbitrary spatiotemporal conditioning (Fig.~\ref{fig: teaser} and Fig.~\ref{fig:qual_anyp2v}) further demonstrate that spatial zero-padding remains stable even under large variations in placement, content, and temporal context.
+These observations provide complementary evidence supporting the effectiveness and general applicability of our approach across diverse zero-padded settings.
+Together with the quantitative results reported in the main text, these findings consistently validate the necessity and effectiveness of our design.